chef/automate/dev-docs/DEV_ENVIRONMENT.md

 #### Working with multiple components

 There are some tasks that require you to modify more than one single component at the same time.
-A very common pattern in A2 is the creation of a new endpoint.
+A very common pattern in Automate is the creation of a new endpoint.
 In the following exercise we will create an endpoint called `/cfgmgmt/demo` that will be defined in the `automate-gateway` (our Open API), then the gateway will make an RPC call to the